Guy Menzies: Historical marker

 An extensive outdoor historical marker with photographs and descriptions is located at GPS coordinates −43.076716, 170.531477 (south latitude, east longitude).
 The marker is approximately half a kilometre southwest of the actual landing spot (now on private land), which is marked by a pole with wind sock that are visible from the historical marker.
 News clippings and additional historical details are on display in the lobby of the Hotel Hari Hari, a few kilometres away on the State Highway 6.

 Royal Air Force service

-He joined the Royal Air Force in 1936, and served as a RAF squadron leader during the Second World War.
+Menzies joined the Royal Air Force in 1936, and served as a RAF squadron leader during the Second World War.
 He was part of the crew of one of the two Sunderlands that rescued the crew of the torpedoed Kensington Court on 18 September 1939.

 Death

-He and his crew were killed on 1 November 1940, when his Short Sunderland flying boat (N9020) was shot down over the Mediterranean Sea while en route from Malta to Sicily.
+Menzies and his crew were killed on 1 November 1940, when his Short Sunderland flying boat (N9020) was shot down over the Mediterranean Sea by Italian fighter aircraft while en route from Malta to Sicily.
 No remains of the aircraft or crew were ever found.

 Commemoration

-He is commemorated at the Alamein Memorial in Egypt.
+Menzies is commemorated at the Alamein Memorial in Egypt.

 75th anniversary

-On 7 January 2006, celebrations were held in Hari Hari to commemorate the 75th anniversary of Menzies' trans-Tasman voyage, and were marked by a re-enactment of the flight by adventurer Dick Smith.
+On 7 January 2006, celebrations were held in Hari Hari to commemorate the 75th anniversary of Menzies's trans-Tasman voyage, and were marked by a re-enactment of the flight by adventurer Dick Smith.
 He landed at what was dubbed "Hari Hari International Airport".